Adjusting ads is the first step toward a better digital experience for users and revenue for publishers.

 The following are just examples of what those ad sizes look in practice:

-The ad placement is even more important than the size.
-You don’t want the ad to be hidden somewhere around the footer of your pages, and it’s crucial to create ad positions that require small effort from the users to see them.
+You don’t want the ad to be hidden somewhere around the footer of your pages, and it’s crucial to create ad positions that require minimal effort from the users to see and engage with.

 Most of your readers come to your site for the content, and this is why you need to ensure that your ads are positioned closer to your content in order to improve the interaction with the ads and boost the page worth for the advertisers.